Better health in our 50s

 This will prevent some potential health problems and, for those that can’t be prevented, it will enable early detection and the undoubted benefits of early treatment.

-The essentials – diet, exercise and other priorities
+The essentials – exercise, diet and other priorities

 Exercise